Taint Analysis for Graph APIs Focusing on Broken Access Control: Abstract

 \section{Abstract}

-Graph APIs are capable of flexibly retrieving or manipulating graph-structured data over the web.
+A Graph API models the data managed by a web application based on the graph data model, i.e., data objects are represented by nodes and relationships by edges.
 This rather novel type of APIs presents new challenges when it comes to properly securing the APIs against the usual web application security risks, e.g., broken access control.
 A prominent security testing approach is taint analysis, which traces tainted, i.e., security-relevant, data from sources (where tainted data is inserted) to sinks (where the use of tainted data may lead to a security risk), over the information flow in an application.